Fig77/Gradients-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is my fourth Microverse project, and first solo project.
+This is my fourth Microverse project and first solo project.

 ### Objective
  1. Getting familiar with ways of positioning elements with CSS using flexbox or float.